-The table below summarizes the information related to outstanding share options as at:
+The table below summarizes the information related to outstanding share options as at :

-U st 31,)23 ast 31, 022
+202 24 20)23

 Weighted Weighted

 average average

 remaining remaining

 contractual contractual

 Range of exercise price Number life (years) Number life (years)

-\$0.10 to \$0.21 16,250,000 3.56 6,700,000 3.75
+\$0.10 to \$0.21 16,000,000 2.55 16,250,000 3.56

-\$0.42 to \$0.55 - - 1,900,000 0.37

-16,250,000 3.56 8,600,000 3.01

-As at August 31, 2023, there is an amout of \$905,340 of share-based payments (\$820,679 in 2022), all of which related to equity-settled share-based payment transactions which \$32,370 (\$39,079 in 2022) was capitalized in exploration and evaluation assets, \$785,107 (\$722,980 in 2022) were included in employee benefits expenses and reported in profit or loss and \$87,863 (\$58,620 in 2022) were included in consulting fees and reported in profit or loss and credited to contributed surplus.
+As at August 31, 2024, there is no amout of of share-based payments (\$905,340 in 2023, all of which related to equity-settled share-based payment transactions which \$32,370 was capitalized in exploration and evaluation assets, \$785,107 were included in employee benefits expenses and reported in profit or loss and \$87,863 were included in consulting fees and reported in profit or loss and credited to contributed surplus).

-14. FAIR VALUE MEASUREMENT
+12. FAIR VALUE MEASUREMENT

-14.1 Financial instruments measured at fair value
+12.1 Financial instruments measured at fair value

-Financial assets and liabilities measured at fair value in the consolidated statement of financial position are grouped into three levels of a fair value hierarchy.
+Financial assets and liabilities measured at fair value in the statement of financial position are grouped into three levels of a fair value hierarchy.
 The three levels are defined based on the observability of significant inputs to the measurement, as follows:

-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3: unobservable inputs for the assets or liabilities.
+- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly ; and - Level 3: unobservable inputs for the assets or liabilities.